Holidaymakers and cigarette runs: Europe starts reopening its borders

 Many of the latter are now working from home, while continued restrictions and health concerns are expected to curb tourism and business travel.

-At Brussels Airport, day one of the reopening will see around 60 flights operating, 10% of normal.

-Reporting by Philip Blenkinsop in Brussels, Clara-Leila Laudette in Madrid, Catarina Demony in Lisbon, Richard Lough in Paris, Pascal Rossignol in Macquenoise; Jan Lopatka in Prague, Andreas Mortensen in Copenhagen; Editing by Ros Russell and Giles Elgood
+Reporting by Philip Blenkinsop in Brussels, Clara-Leila Laudette and Isla Binnie in Madrid, Catarina Demony in Lisbon, Richard Lough in Paris, Pascal Rossignol in Macquenoise, Jan Lopatka in Prague, Andreas Mortensen in Copenhagen; Writing by Phil Blenkinsop and Richard Lough; Editing by Ros Russell and Giles Elgood